Estrogen and Progestin (Vaginal Ring Contraceptives)pronounced as (ess' troe jen) and (pro jes' tin)

 - tell your doctor what herbal products you are taking, especially products containing St. John's wort.

 - tell your doctor if you are pregnant or plan to become pregnant.
-If you become pregnant while using etonogestrel and ethinyl estradiol vaginal ring, call your doctor immediately.
+If you become pregnant while using estrogen and progestin vaginal ring, call your doctor immediately.
 You should suspect that you are pregnant and call your doctor if you have used the contraceptive ring correctly and you miss two periods in a row, or if you have not used the contraceptive ring according to the directions and you miss one period.
 You should not breast-feed while you are using the contraceptive ring.

 What special dietary instructions should I follow?